couralex/deep-iterator/README.md

 Enables iteration over non-iterable objects or not.

 ### `skipIteration`
-*accepted values*: callback: node => true or false
+*accepted values*: callback: node => boolean

-Specifies when to iterate or not. if the callback returns true : the node is not iterated itself and is considered as a leaf if the callback returns false : the node is deeply iterated Example : Skip iteration of all arrays :
+Specifies when to iterate or not.
+- if the callback returns true : the node is not iterated itself and is considered as a leaf
+- if the callback returns false : the node is deeply iterated

+Example : Skip iteration of all arrays :
 ```js
 const it = deepIterator(obj, {skipIteration: node => Array.isArray(node.value)});